OsaPL/Versus-Brawl/notes.md

 # Npc players problems:
-1. Should use `.isNpc` for all Npc checks
+1. Tag: will crash if more than 4 players.
+Problems:
-2. Tag: will crash if more than 4 players
+  - Emmitter and freeze tables are hardcoded to have 4 elems at start?
+Why tho?
-   - Problem: tables are hardcoded to have 4 elems
+  - Emmitter doesnt correctly follow player on freeze
-3. `isNpc` should be checked inside SpawnCharacter probably!
+  - There is a crash on tag reset, caused by something in `weaponSpawn.as` in `Update()`, but also not?
+I just get random `Error,There is no object {id}` errors.
+Maybe its again correlated with characters being removed when they shouldnt?
-4. There is some logic in `pointUIBase.as` taht needs to get seperated, to some UI and Gameplay flows
+2. There is some logic in `pointUIBase.as` that needs to get seperated, to UI and Gameplay flows (see: `playersUI` variables)

 DM and CTF seem to work just fine, even if over 4+ players